allanbutler/kg-rag-grocery/README.md

 This flow works well when the goal is retrieving unstructured text — FAQs, policy documents, articles.
 But it breaks down in retail search.
 Embeddings can tell us that “granola” is semantically similar to “cereal.”
 What they can’t do reliably is enforce constraints like “must be nut-free,” “price under $5,” or “belongs in the Pantry category.”
 And those are exactly the rules shoppers care about.

-Imagine a customer in Texas searching H-E-B Digital for “organic salsa under $4.”
+Imagine a customer in Texas searching for “organic salsa under $4.”
 That query carries intent across multiple structured dimensions at once: a dietary attribute, a category, and a numeric filter.
 A vector-only search may capture the gist of “salsa,” but it often drops the fine-grained conditions that make the result meaningful.

 This is why Knowledge Graph RAG matters.
 It blends the semantic flexibility of embeddings with the structured precision of graph reasoning.
-In practice, that means a product like H-E-B Nut-Free Crunch Granola ($4.79) is represented not just by text embeddings but by explicit graph links to its attributes, category, brand, and price.
+In practice, that means a product like Nut-Free Crunch Granola ($4.79) is represented not just by text embeddings but by explicit graph links to its attributes, category, brand, and price.
 When retrieved, the system can explain itself:

 “Recommended because it’s granola, tagged nut-free, and priced under $5.”